adlnet-archive/xAPI-TestSpec/ExperienceAPI.md

 <a name="authdefs"/>
 ### 6.4.1 Authentication Definitions:

-A **registered application** is an application that will authenticate to the LRS as an OAuth consumer that has been registered with the LRS.
+A <b>registered application</b> is an application that will authenticate to the LRS as an OAuth consumer that has been registered with the LRS.
 As part of that registration the application's name and a unique consumer key (identifier) shall be recorded by the LRS.
 Either the application has been assigned a consumer